anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 If you click on what I've circled, you can see a history of what you've committed, including the log messages you typed.

-You can also see this history locally by typing in your terminal or repl:
+You can also see this history locally by typing in your terminal:

 ```bash
     git log